velvetarchangel/mindful-v2/README.md

   pod init
   pod install
 ```
+For running this app on the iOS Simulator, please ensure that the simulator is set to iPhone 11 Pro.
+Disclaimer: Only works in portrait orientation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.